What are ‘soft skills’, behavioral skills increasingly sought after by employers

 As hiring managers increasingly seek out people with these intangible skills, they can target their questions during job interviews to try to find out. soft skills of the candidates.

 As for the interviewee, “let’s say the interviewer asks ‘what’s your view on lifelong learning?'” he adds.
-This is the time to show the interviewer that you’re willing and excited to learn — and have the skills to do so.
+This is the time to show the interviewer that you are willing and excited to learn — and have the skills to do so.

 “The best answer would be to say, ‘Well, I went to this conference last year; I participate in this webinar once a month; I just read this book; and I subscribe to this industry publication,” guides Frazer.

-To best prepare for situations like these, candidates must first identify their key soft skills and be ready to demonstrate them, according to him.
+To better prepare for situations like these, candidates must first identify their key soft skills and be ready to demonstrate them, according to him.

 Technical knowledge and experience on your resume will always be important.